Knicks guard Jalen Brunson drives past Celtics forward Jayson Tatum during the...

 Knicks guard Jalen Brunson drives past Celtics forward Jayson Tatum during the first half of an NBA game on April 11 in Boston.
 Credit: AP/Steven Senne

-BOSTON — For the Boston Celtics, Tuesday night is a special occasion.
-It's a night when the defending NBA champions will see another banner raised to the rafters at TD Garden with a ring ceremony held before the game as a new season tips off.
+BOSTON — For the Boston Celtics, Tuesday night will be a special occasion.
+It’s a night when the defending NBA champions will see another banner raised to the rafters at TD Garden with a ring ceremony held before the game as a new season tips off.

-But for the Knicks it is a business trip, a night that could serve as the first attempt at a measuring stick against the class of the league.
-But it’s a night that they want to ignore the festivities and focus on their own task and team.
+But for the Knicks, it is a business trip, a night that could serve as the first attempt at a measuring stick against the class of the league.
+But it’s a night when they will want to ignore the festivities and focus on their own task and team.

-Avoiding distractions may be simple, retreating to the locker room to watch film and ignore the ceremony.
-But when the Knicks take the floor they can’t ignore that for all of the high hopes built up through the successes of the last two seasons, this type of event is what the Knicks hope to be a part of this season.
+Avoiding distractions is simple, by retreating to the locker room to watch film and ignore the ceremony.
+But when the Knicks take the floor, they can’t ignore that for all of the high hopes built up through the successes of the last two seasons, this type of event is what they hope to be a part of themselves.

-And to get there, they have to go through the Celtics, presenting more than just a made-for-television event, but an early measuring stick of just how good this revamped roster can be.
+And to get there, they will have to go through the Celtics.
+Tuesday night’s game not only is a made-for-television event but an early measuring stick of just how far this revamped roster can go.

-“You got a lot of games.
-But I think it’s a great challenge for a team like that.
+“You got a lot of games, but I think it’s a great challenge for a team like that.
 But I feel like they’re motivated.
-With the coaches and the guys, coming off a championship I feel like they’re still very motivated and maybe feel slightly disrespected in a way.
+With the coaches and the guys, coming off a championship, I feel like they’re still very motivated and maybe feel slightly disrespected in a way.
 So I know they’re ready.
-And it’s great challenge for us."
+And it’s a great challenge for us.”

-The Knicks have their own troubles with injuries shortening their bench — Precious Achiuwa and Landry Shamet suffered preseason injuries and are gone from the projected rotation pieces along with Mitchell Robinson, who will be sidelined at least for the first two months.
-Add to that players still acclimating to their roles.
+Injuries have shortened the Knicks’ bench.
+Precious Achiuwa and Landry Shamet were members of the projected rotation but got hurt in the preseason, and Mitchell Robinson will be sidelined for at least the first two months.
+Add to that the fact that players are still acclimating to their roles.

 SUBSCRIBE